Supermac30/A-Game-A-Day/Tic Tac Toe/README.md

 I found that playing the same game over and over with the AI putting the X at the top left corner is boring so I started the game on easy mode where the first move is completely random.

+To play this game download this directory and run the index.html file in your browser or visit https://funonabun.tk/Games/TicTacToe/Tictactoe.html.

 Created on 12th July 2019.
 I lagged behind for a couple of days.
 I will make up for that.

 ## Controls